Right-wing dictatorship: Religion and the government

 Many right-wing regimes kept strong ties with local clerical establishments.
-This policy of a strong Church-state alliance is often referred to as Clerical fascism.
+This policy of a strong Church-state alliance is often referred to as clerical fascism.
 Pro-Catholic dictatorships included the Estado Novo (1933–1974) and the Federal State of Austria (1934–1938).
-Many of those are/were led by spiritual leaders, such as the Slovak Republic under the Reverend Josef Tiso.
+Many of those are/were led by spiritual leaders, such as the Slovak Republic under the Reverend Jozef Tiso.
 Some right-wing dictatorships, like Nazi Germany, were openly hostile to certain religions.

 Ideological alignment

-Many right-wind dictatorships have opposed communism.
+Many right-wing dictatorships have opposed communism.
 Examples include Nazi Germany, Fascist Italy, Estado Novo, Francoist Spain, the Chilean Junta, the Greek Junta, the Brazilian military dictatorship, the Argentine Junta (or National Reorganization Process), Republic of China under Chiang Kai-shek, Indonesia's New Order regime by Suharto, Cuba under Fulgencio Batista, in South Korea when it was led by Syngman Rhee, Park Chung Hee, and Chun Doo-hwan, a number of military dictatorships in Latin America during the Cold War.

-Other right-wing dicatorships agitate anti-Western sentiments, such as Russia under Vladimir Putin.
+Some right-wing dicatorships align with anti-Western sentiments, such as Russia under Vladimir Putin.